Types of domestic and family violence

 Domestic violence may include one or any number of the following types of abuse.
 Click on a heading to be taken straight to the appropiate section.

-Physical abuse includes anything that could physically hurt you, including hitting, throwing, slapping, biting, kicking, hair pulling, strangulations, the infliction of fractures or burns and the use of weapons.
-Injuries are often inflicted to areas of the body where they cannot be seen or proven.
-The physical violence often increases during a pregnancy with the women being punched in the stomach in an attempt to also hurt the unborn child.
+Physical abuse includes anything that could physically hurt you, including hitting, throwing, slapping, biting, kicking, hair pulling, strangulation, the infliction of fractures or burns and the use of weapons.
+Injuries are often inflicted on areas of the body where they cannot be seen or proven.
+Physical violence often increases during a pregnancy when women are punched in the stomach in an attempt to hurt the unborn child.